kubedb/cli/docs/guides/elasticsearch/quickstart/quickstart.md

 > Note: Yaml files used in this tutorial are stored in [docs/examples/elasticsearch](https://github.com/kubedb/cli/tree/master/docs/examples/elasticsearch) folder in github repository [kubedb/cli](https://github.com/kubedb/cli).

->We have designed this tutorial to demonstrate the behaviors that are expected in production environment.
-If you are just testing some basic functionalities and want to avoid additional hassles due to some safety features of KubeDB, you can follow some tips from [here](/docs/guides/elasticsearch/quickstart/quickstart.md#tips-for-testing).
+>We have designed this tutorial to demonstrate a production setup of KubeDB managed Elasticsearch.
+If you just want to try out KubeDB, you can bypass some of the safety features following the tips [here](/docs/guides/elasticsearch/quickstart/quickstart.md#tips-for-testing).

 ## Find Available StorageClass